 You can also use the Audience Retention feature to see how well each of your videos retains viewers compared to other videos.
 This is a great tool for influencers and YouTube creators to improve their video marketing techniques constantly.

 The Content tab shows how people find your content, what content they’re watching, and how they interact with your videos.

 - Views: The number of views your content (videos, shorts, livestreams) has had.

-- Impressions: How often a thumbnail of your content was shown to YouTube users and how often that resulted in users clicking on that thumbnail and watching your content (Impressionsclick-through rate).
+- Impressions: How often a thumbnail of your content was shown to YouTube users and how often that resulted in card clicks on that thumbnail and viewers watching your content.